mamishere/Telco-Customer-Churn/README.md

 <a name="step4"></a>

-## Conclusion and Further Analysis Ideas
+## 4. Conclusion and Further Analysis Ideas

-From the results of our experiments, we can observe that the Random Forest and Gradient Boosting Classifier models outperformed the other models<br>
+From the results of our experiments, we can observe that the Random Forest and Gradient Boosting Classifier models outperformed the other models in terms of test recall and accuracy.
-in terms of test recall and accuracy.These models have achieved values of around 76% in both recall and accuracy metrics, respectively.
+These models have achieved values of around 76% in both recall and accuracy metrics, respectively.
-There are a lot of analysis outputs above in all steps of this analysis.<br>
+There are a lot of analysis outputs above in all steps of this analysis.
 Some of them, like correlation analysis, can be used in modeling.
-Exploring the most important features that contribute to the Random Forest and Gradient Boosting Classifier models' performance can help to determine<br>
-whether these features are relevant or could be modified to improve the models' performance.
+Exploring the most important features that contribute to the Random Forest and Gradient Boosting Classifier models' performance can help to determine whether these features are relevant or could be modified to improve the models' performance.
 Performing hyperparameter tuning for each model to improve their performance have been done, but it can be more than what there is in this project.
 Dealing with outliers can also help improving models' performance which here has been ignored.